getsolus/help-center-docs/software/samba/en.md

 # Add the some_user account to the Samba login db
 sudo smbpasswd -a some_user

-# Activate some_user in the Samba login db
+# Enable the some_user account in the Samba login db
 sudo smbpasswd -e some_user

 # Try to log in to a running Samba instance as some_user and list shares
 smbclient -U some_user -L localhost

-# Disable some_user in the Samba login db
+# Disable the some_user account in the Samba login db
 sudo smbpasswd -d some_user

-# Remove some_user from the Samba login db
+# Remove the some_user account from the Samba login db
 sudo smbpasswd -x some_user
 ```